Ethical Elephant Sanctuary Phuket: No Riding, No Bathing, No Feeding

 I’ll be honest: at first, it infuriated me that tourists still book these places.
 I kept thinking, how do people not care?
 How do they see an elephant being scrubbed by strangers and not question it?
 How do they think a wild animal wants a line of humans splashing around next to it?
 Then I stopped myself.
 Because maybe they don’t know.
 Maybe they have been told this is rescue.
 Maybe they think feeding helps.
 Maybe they believe bathing is better than riding.
 Maybe they saw “ethical,” “sanctuary,” and “rescued elephants” and trusted the words.

 That is why I don’t think the blame sits equally.
 Tourists should learn, yes.
 We all should.
 But the owners, operators, and booking platforms should know exactly what they are selling.
 They know whether the elephant is being asked to perform.
 They know whether the bathing is natural or staged.
-They know whether the animal’s behaviour is being shaped around tourist expectations.
 So when a place still sells close contact elephant experiences and calls itself a sanctuary, I think that is deeply dishonest.

 What makes an elephant sanctuary ethical?